PARATHYROID SURGERY

 The parathyroid glands are four tiny glands located behind the thyroid in the neck.
 Despite their name, they have nothing to do with the thyroid’s function.
 Their main role is to regulate the body's calcium levels by producing parathyroid hormone (PTH), which helps control calcium absorption from the gut, release from bones, and excretion by the kidneys.
 Even small abnormalities in the parathyroid glands can cause significant health issues.
 Fortunately, most conditions are curable with focused surgery when performed by an experienced surgeon.

-Common Parathyroid Conditions
+Common Indications for Parathyroid Surgery

 Blog: Primary Hyperparathyroidism

-Primary Hyperparathyroidism:
+Primary Hyperparathyroidism

 This is the most common parathyroid disorder, often caused by a benign tumour (adenoma) in one of the glands.
 It leads to high calcium levels in the blood, which can cause: